parduino/Femora/docs/technical/constraint.rst

 Constraints
 ===========

-MeshMaker provides a comprehensive constraint system to apply boundary conditions and enforce specific behaviors in your model.
-This documentation covers the different types of constraints available in MeshMaker.
+FEMORA provides a comprehensive constraint system to apply boundary conditions and enforce specific behaviors in your model.
+This documentation covers the different types of constraints available in FEMORA.

 The constraint system includes two main categories: